makwaijun/personalwebpagev2/content/blog/post10.md

 tags: ["thoughts" ]
 ---

+#### TLDR;

+Part 1:

+- General elections in Singapore this year has activated a broader political conciousness.
+- This is a good thing.

+Part 2:

+- I abhor hype.
+But I am keen to open my mind to contrarian views to challenge my thinking on this.
+- I appreciate its potential to create a positive impact (if not abused)

+---

 I decided to combine a draft blog post I had been mulling over with a very timely and topical issue here in Singapore.

 ## GE HYPE TWENTY TWENTYyyy